karanja-simon/blog/load-testing-apis-jmeter-gui.md

 #### Step 3: Stressing the API

 Now that everything is configured and working, let's stress load our API.
 Let's add another listener.
 Right click on the *Thread Group* then *Add > Listener > View Resilts in Table*.
-This will allow us to see our API metrics like Sample Time, Latency etc. We now add more threads count to our *Thread Group*.
+This will allow us to see our API metrics like Sample Time, Latency etc. Remember to add to add a .csv file path where the results will be dumped.
+We now add more threads count to our *Thread Group*.
 Click on the *Thread Group* and add the desired *Number of Threads(users)*.
 I will start with 50 for my case.

 | ![Results](/images/blog/jmeter/12.png) |
 |:--:|